Responsible business conduct

 Western Bulk has a compliance program that is aimed at addressing the risks relevant to the Group’s business.
 This program has explicit and visible support from senior management to emphasise the important role of compliance for the Group.

-Western Bulk has a whistle-blower policy and reporting channel.
+Western Bulk has a whistle-blower policy and a reporting channel.
 Employees are expected and encouraged to report matters that may not comply with the principles set forth in the Code of Conduct or other policies.

 The Western Bulk group’s commitments in the RBC sphere are: